-These last types of analysis are in ceramic types are connected to the any case very effective in determining the presence of imported ceramics that, from an economics point of view, could be an indicator of a commercial relationship.
+These last types of analysis are in the presence of imported ceramics that, from an economics point of view, could be an indicator of a commercial relationship.
 Products, in fact, travel in containers and are usually distributed inside specific vessels produced by potters in the place where the products were originally made.
 In archaeology, it is well known how strong the role of trade could be inside the economy of a community.
 The establishment of new commercial routes could open a society to other groups, often with different levels of development.
-This process can stimulate internal evolution in a community, especially in relation to the economy, with the the decantation process, including growth of a certain product, the trade the separation of olive oil from water, of which could permit the birth of an elite segment inside the society able and-demand process" (Brown 1989). to organize the overproduction to export the product itself.
+This process can stimulate internal evolution in a community, especially in relation to the economy, with the the separation of olive oil from water, of which could permit the birth of an elite segment inside the society able and-demand process" (Brown 1989). to organize the overproduction to export the product itself.
 This is called the "secondary urbanization process" in the ancient Near East.
 The use of consumption, leading to the creation of ceramics to identify the commercial relationship between different cultures and communities is thus a very important tool for distinguishing the economic dynamics behind the spread of the proto-urban and then fully urbanized societies.
 The presence of clearly imported vessels could be evidence of both the presence of foreign people within a settlement as well as the proof of a commercial relationship among distant and different areas.
 The subtle distinction between the two can be answered, thanks to the analysis of pottery types and archaeological contexts.